KochanowskiPatryk/TesterRepository/README.md

 # TesterRepository

 I am trying to get first job in software testing so i made few test scenarios, cases and some bug-reports(using BugZilla).
-I hope this gonna help me to get my first commercial job and get some experience.
+I hope this gonna help me get my first commercial job and get some experience.

+If you have any questions feel free to email me: p.kochanowski91@gmail.com

 I made:
  Test scenarios for http://m3gustapl/com login page